 What can you fail at in order to take your business forward?

 - What are you not doing that you know would help your business?

 - What are you currently putting off because you’re scared of failing?

 And most importantly:

-What are you prepared to fail at in the next couple of weeks in order that you can learn from it and, improve and move forward?
+What are you prepared to fail at in order that you can learn from it and, improve and move forward?